 The same month they have launched the Airbnb website, they gathered the first customers and in October 2008 they ran into the financial troubles.
 To pay off more than $25000 in credit card depth founders started to produce limited-edition cereal boxes specially designed for 2008 United States presidential elections (boxes were called Obama O and Cap’n McCain).
 This brought them traction and visibility.

 In 2009 they got invited to Y combinator by Paul Graham which provided them training and $20000 in funding.
-In March 2009, they rebranded to Airbnb.com and had over 10000 users with 2.500 listings.
+They rebranded to Airbnb.com in March 2009 and had over 10000 users with 2.500 listings.
 In April 2009 they received $600000 from Sequoia Capital and $7.2 million in 2010.
 Afterward, they continue to grow and in 2011 they announced the 1Mth night booked.
 Today they are market leaders that changed the way we travel.

 Airbnb MVP Knowledge